The best way to find out is to have an honest conversation about your sex life with a doctor you trust.

 You can always stop taking PrEP and start again later.
 While you’re not taking it, you won’t have any protection, though.
 And when you decide to start again, you’ll have to go through the same testing process again to ensure that you’re still HIV negative.

-If I stop taking Truvada for PrEP, will I be more likely to contract HIV than I was before it started?
+If I stop taking PrEP, will I be more likely to contract HIV than I was before it started?

 No, stopping won’t change the likelihood of you contracting HIV later.

-What happens if I accidentally miss a dose of Truvada for PrEP?
+What happens if I accidentally miss a dose of PrEP?

 The highest levels of protection are only when you take it consistently.
 If you miss a dose, it doesn’t just disappear from your body, but you could experience a dip in effectiveness.
 Looking at the iPrex study, the difference in 7 pills per week and 4 was about a 3% reduction.
 If you only took 2 pills in a week, your protection rate would drop a whopping 20% (to 76%).
 Yes, that’s like saying 3 out of 4 times you won’t become infected.
 But is that a chance you really want to take?